Decomposing LIBOR in Transition: Evidence from the Futures Markets: Data and Estimation

 \section{Data and Estimation}

 Our dataset is collected through Refinitiv.
 It consists of daily observations on spot three- and six-month LIBOR fixings, the three- and six-month term repo for treasuries, Eurodollar futures, one- and three-month SOFR futures, and federal funds futures.
 Liquidity in the interest rate futures markets is generally concentrated in the contracts closest to expiry.
 Since the focus of this study is also the short end of the term structure, we include contracts with up to around one year of maturity.\footnote{Since futures contracts have fixed expiration dates the time to maturity of the included contracts will vary across different observation dates in our sample.} Volume in the futures market for SOFR contracts at CME has steadily increased since its beginning in May 2018. \cite{heitfield2019inferring} present data for the first year of trading in SOFR futures showing liquidity in the five nearest one-month contracts and nine nearest three-month contracts.
 Following this we include the five nearest one-month and five nearest three-month SOFR futures contracts in the data sample.
 The market for Eurodollar futures is massive and contracts are liquid out to a maturity of five years, however, in order to obtain an identical range to the SOFR contracts we include the four nearest Eurodollar contracts.
 Federal funds futures contracts are traded one and a half years out.
 We include the 12 nearest contracts in our estimation.\footnote{Daily volumes on all futures contracts can be found at \url{https://www.cmegroup.com/}} Our data sample begins in June 2018 when SOFR futures started trading at the CME and runs until October 2021 resulting in a total of 840 daily observations.
-There are several reasons to looking at the futures market when modelling the short end of the term structure.
-First, the futures market is by far the most liquid short term market referencing the benchmark rates.
-Second, a historical record of contracts referencing SOFR is only available in the futures market.
-Another advantage to using futures contract is that we do not have to take into account the discounting rate.
-This is especially relevant during our data sample since the price alignment interest (PAI) used by LCH and CME in e.g. swaps changed in October 2020 from EFFR to SOFR.